 Due to their illegality, it’s been extremely hard to perform larger scale studies.
 Without studies, groundbreaking results are few and far between.
-However, we’ve since come to the stage where their power is being acknowledged and explored.
 This is the time when research can bloom.
 And this can potentially bring major mental health solutions to those who so desperately need it.

 A major mental health shift is necessary.
 If magic mushrooms hold the answers, it’s in our hands to pursue.
 With knowledge we can arm ourselves with the tools to decide whether they’re the mental health breakthrough we all need.